ichortower/HatMouseLacey/docs/README.md

 # Hat Mouse Lacey
 Adds a new, familiar face to Stardew Valley.

-With this mod, the hat mouse from the far corner of Cindersap Forest becomes a real character named Lacey.
-She moved to the outskirts of Pelican Town just before you did, and is working on starting her hat business.
+This mod turns the hat mouse from the far corner of Cindersap Forest (normally a motionless map sprite with no name and only a few lines of dialogue) into a full-fledged NPC.

 ![The farmer character is talking to an anthropomorphic mouse named Lacey outside her house in the forest.](promo.png)

-She is single.
+Her name is Lacey, and she is single.

 It's not required, but I think you'll have the best experience with her if you start a new save, since she has some Year 1 dialogue.